kimfucious/sakura/README.md

 └── sample-1 <= sample post
 ```

+> The `_site` directory is where Jekyll puts your compiled site.
+You can read more about the Jekyll directory structure [here](https://jekyllrb.com/docs/structure/).

 Open http://localhost:4000 in your browser to view the site.

 When you're ready, publish the `_site` directory.